-Travel costs are expenses for transportation, lodging, subsistence, and related items incurred by those who are on official business attributable to work under an award and in accordance with your entity's written travel reimbursement policies.
+Travel costs are expenses for transportation, lodging, subsistence, and related items incurred by those individuals who are on official business attributable to work under an award and in accordance with your entity's written travel reimbursement policies.
+In addition, "Participant Support Costs" (§200.1) may be approved for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants (but not employees) in connection with conferences, projects, or events that are part of the grant.

-- 13.1 Any airfare charged to the award, whether domestic or foreign, may not exceed the value of the basic least expensive unrestricted accommodations class offered by a commercial carrier (§200.474(d)). - 13.2 Fly America Act (41 CFR 301-10.131 through .143) - 13.2.a You are required to follow the provision of the Fly America Act.
+- 13.1 Any airfare charged to the award, whether domestic or foreign, may not exceed the value of the basic least expensive unrestricted accommodations class offered by a commercial carrier (§200.475(e)). - 13.2 Fly America Act (41 CFR 301-10.131 through .143) - 13.2.a You are required to follow the provisions of the Fly America Act (49 USC 40118).
 The regulations regarding the Fly America Act are available at 41 CFR 301-10.131-143.
 Any air travel paid in whole or in part with National Endowment for the Arts funds must be on a U.S. flag air carrier or a foreign air carrier under an air transport agreement (code share agreement) with the United States when these services are available. - 13.2.b For travel under an air transport agreement (code share agreement) the ticket, or documentation for an e-ticket, must identify the U.S. flag carrier's designator code and flight number, e.g. American Airlines (AA) 1606 operated by Air France. - 13.2.c There are some exceptions to the Fly America Act, see 41 CFR 301-10.135-138.
 If you do use a foreign air carrier you must provide us with a certification, including a justification as to why your travel met one of the exceptions.
-We may request additional information if necessary.

-Lower cost, convenience, or traveler preferences are NOT acceptable reasons for using a foreign air carrier.
+We may request additional information if necessary. - Lower cost, convenience, or traveler preferences are NOT acceptable reasons for using a foreign air carrier. - 13.3 Foreign Travel.
+Foreign travel is defined as any travel outside the United States, its territories and possessions.